NTasev/skillo-automation-project/testcases/LogoutTestCase.md

 ## 🟢 TC01 – Successful logout with valid user

 Type: Positive
-Goal: Verify that a logged-in user can successfully log out and session is cleared.
+Goal: Verify that a logged-in user can successfully log out.

 Steps to Reproduce: